jacasta2/nba_analysis/README.md

 </p>
 <p style="line-height:0.5" align="center"><b>Figure 2.</b> Nuggets' games data revised: 2016-17 to 2022-23.</p>

-Finally, I saved the data from games were both Jokic and Murray were starters.
+Finally, I saved the data from games where both Jokic and Murray were starters.

 At the end of the notebook, I provide functions that generalize the work.
 While they provide a great improvement, I believe they could be further improved, especially the functions that take care of pulling the players stats and appending them to the games data.